 Information possesses several dimensions of value, including as a commodity, as a means of education, as a means to influence, and as a means of negotiating and understanding the world.
 Legal and socioeconomic interests influence information production and dissemination.

-The value of - AND -

-information manifested is AALR

-in

-various contexts, including and the second sec

-1213344

-publishing practices, access to J. Lightning Value

-flickr CC BY SA

-inform nation, the

-commodification of

-persor nal

-information, and intellectual property I

-The novice learne r may struggle
+The value of information is manifested in various contexts, including publishing practices, access to information, the commodification of personal information, and intellectual property laws.